 Lowest number of new cases per 1M population

-In absolute numbers, Southern Africa (3.9 million) and Northern Africa (2.6 million) are still the two regions with the most cumulative confirmed cases on the continent, and when looking at the seven-day moving average of new cases per million for Northern Africa (56.0) becoming almost half that of Southern Africa (91.5) which has the most of any region (2066).
+In absolute numbers, Southern Africa (4.9 million) and Northern Africa (2.8 million) are still the two regions with the most cumulative confirmed cases on the continent, and as Omicron has spread we see the seven-day moving average of new cases per million for Northern Africa (56.0) becoming almost half that of Southern Africa (91.5) which has the most of any region.

-In terms of the absolute number of COVID-19 vaccine doses administered, Morocco ranks first in Africa and 26th globally (almost 60 million) however, it only has the 11th highest number of doses administered per 100 people (59.2) on the African continent.
+In terms of the absolute number of COVID-19 vaccine doses administered, Egypt ranks first in Africa and 26th globally (almost 60 million) however, it only has the 11th highest number of doses administered per 100 people (59.2) on the African continent.

-Africa: highest population coverage of COVID-19 vaccine dose administered (%)
+Africa: highest number of COVID-19 vaccine doses administered per 100 people

-Africa: lowest population coverage of COVID-19 vaccine dose administered (%)
+Africa: lowest number of COVID-19 vaccine doses administered per 100 people

 Source: MIF based on Duke Global Health Innovation Center

-Of the 16 entities making vaccine donation pledges directly to Africa, 12 of those are non-African countries: China, France, Germany, Greece, India, Ireland, Latvia, Poland, Portugal, Turkey, United Arab Emirates, United States.
-Additionally, two donating entities are multinational companies (Alrosa Group and MTN Group) and two African countries have donated vaccine doses to other African countries (Morocco has donated 280,000 vaccine doses to Mauritius and Senegal has donated 10,000 doses to Gambia, and Zimbabwe has donated 20,000 vaccine doses to Namibia).
+Of the 45 entities making vaccine donation pledges directly to Africa, 39 of those are non-African countries.
+Additionally, three donating entities are multinational companies (Alrosa Group, MTN Group and Nordgold) and three African countries have donated vaccine doses to other African countries (Morocco has donated 280,000 vaccine doses to Mauritius, Senegal has donated 10,000 doses to Gambia, and Zimbabwe has donated 20,000 vaccine doses to Namibia).